AyoAlfonso/cubeacademy/README.md

 ## Setup

+Watch this [video]() video to get started or follow the steps below

 1. Clone the repository
 2. Run `composer install`
 3. Rename `.env.example` to `.env` and cd into the `database` folder and run `touch database.sqlite` to create an empty sqlite database